0xAX/asm/content/asm_5.md

 REPX {pmulhuw x, m7}, m0, m1, m2, m3
 ```

-we will have the following expandsion of the macro:
+we will have the following expansion of the macro:

 ```assembly
 pmulhuw m0, m7